Enel X

 E16

-Charger displays E16 and will not charge; app may show ‘meter error’ or ‘energy meter fault’ on models with internal metering.
+Charger displays E16 and will not charge; the app may show ‘meter error’ or ‘energy meter fault’ on models with internal metering.

 Internal Energy Meter Communication Failure